 You can go to this website: http://www.dickinson.edu/info/20207/technology/1489/accessing_the_dickinson_wireless_network and find out how to connect to the Internet.
 If you’re still struggling with logging in, Library and Information Services (LIS) can help with these problems.
 They may be reached by calling extension 1000 or by sending an email to firstname.lastname@example.org.

 How do I access internet/wireless in my dorm?

-You can use an Ethernet cord to plug into the wall of your room for internet.
-You can also find the wireless connection called “Students” and login with your Gateway username and password.
-Other questions regarding access to internet/ computer network, including wireless network, should be referred to the Helpdesk at 245-1000 or firstname.lastname@example.org.
+You can find the wireless connection called “Dickinson” and login with your Gateway username and password.
+Other questions regarding access to internet/ computer network, including wireless network, should be referred to the Helpdesk at 245-1000 or email@example.com.
 They are open during regular business hours only.

 Something in my room is broken.
 Who should I contact?

 Facilities Management responds to repair requests.
 You can submit an online Service Request by going to the Facilities Management website and click the link “Service Request” in the middle of the screen.
 There, you can describe the problem and provide your contact information in the event that Facilities will need to contact you.
 You will be sent an email message when the repairs are complete.
 Please note that Facilities will repair College-owned items only.
 The repair of personal items is your responsibility.